Guidance for new registrants under UK REACH

 The process for compiling an inquiry dossier is analogous to the process under EU REACH and the requirements are the same.
 Therefore, ECHA's manual How to prepare an inquiry dossier remains a valid guide.
 There is also a helpful video to guide you through the process of creating an inquiry dossier.

-Inquiry dossiers can be submitted to The Agency via Comply with UK REACH.
+Inquiry dossiers can be submitted to HSE via the Comply with UK REACH service on GOV.UK.

 Once you have successfully inquired about a substance and received your inquiry number, your contact details (as input during the 'account creation' process), or the contact details of your appointed Third Party Representative (TPR) will be shared with existing registrants, grandfathered registrants and other successful inquirers regarding that substance.
 This will enable you to engage in the data sharing process.